jimmy-vo/ml.EnvironmentSetting/README.md

 # ml.Topic
-This is a guide to setup Data Science workspace Keras, GPU on Linux and Window machine.
+This is a guide to setup Data Science workspace Keras, GPU on Linux

 ## Target
 + Have a working environment with Container - Docker or Anaconda